Wing IV

 Theranos

-Overreach It promised hundreds of blood tests from a single finger-prick; the machines never worked.
+Overreach Elizabeth Holmes promised hundreds of blood tests from a single finger-prick; the Edison machines never worked, and the $9 billion startup collapsed in fraud.

 2018 CE b.
 2003 CE · 15 years